elysiajs/documentation/docs/patterns/group.md

     .listen(3000)
 ```

-This can be improve with `Elysia.group`, allowing us to apply prefix to multiple routes a the same time by groupping them together.
+This can be improve with `Elysia.group`, allowing us to apply prefix to multiple routes a the same time by grouping them together.

 ```typescript
 new Elysia()